-- (i) These requirements only apply to new employees of existing companies on the compliant list and to any prospective company wishing to go on the list. - (ii) Police checks must not take the place of normal recruitment procedures.
+- (i) These requirements only apply to new employees of existing companies on the compliant list and to any prospective company wishing to go on the list. - Police checks must not take the place of normal recruitment procedures.
 BS 7858 must be complied with.
 Any unexplained gaps in employment must be satisfactorily accounted for. - (iii) Each applicant seeking employment where their duties will include surveying, sales, installation, maintenance, monitoring, administration, sub-contractors and any other role with access to security systems data (not fire systems) in accordance with BS 7858 with a company on a force's list of "Compliant Security Companies", or a prospective company wishing to go on the list, will be required to complete a form.
 The form will be consistent with the model layout as shown at Form A. This will be done after selection, but preferably before appointment. - (iv) Employers may wish to make a statement available to people who may be subject to a criminal records check under these arrangements, to reassure them that ex-offenders will not automatically be rejected.
-A model statement is offered at Form B. - (v) The police should not be asked to confirm criminal records where the person concerned has admitted a conviction which would clearly render him or her unsuitable for employment. - (vi) When a police check is required, the employer should then pass the request on to the alarms administration office of the police force area where the employee is based for work purposes.
+A model statement is offered at Form B. - (v) The police should not be asked to confirm criminal records where the person concerned has admitted a conviction which would clearly render them unsuitable for employment. - (vi) When a police check is required, the employer should then pass the request on to the alarms administration office of the police force area where the employee is based for work purposes.
 There should be no reason to carry out subsequent checks in other force areas. - (vii) Employers must make every effort to confirm the identity of the applicant before the police are required to process the check.
 They must also confirm the correct spelling of the full name, the date and place of birth and current address. - (viii) If a compliant security company outsources their HR functions they will be required to:

-b) Ensure that the HR supplier submits the correct documentation
+- a) Notify the relevant police force in writing authorising the force to accept documentation from the HR supplier - b) Ensure that the HR supplier submits the correct documentation